tanaos/.github/profile/README.md

 ## What we do

-At Tanaos we develop custom **task-specific Small Language Models** for any text processing tasks.
-While many of our models are publicly available, we also build custom models for our users and clients to meet their specific needs.
+At Tanaos we develop custom **task-specific Small Language Models** for any text processing task.
+While we mostly develop models for our users and clients, we also make many of our models publicly available for free to the community.

+Due to their **very small size** (500MB, 0.1B params on average) and task-specific nature, our models are **lightning fast, highly accurate and CPU-friendly**.
+They also ensure data **privacy and security** by processing data locally on the user's device.

 ## Create your custom model now